 Armor-Piercing Slap: There's an entire montage of these, while Phil tries to refine his technique on Rita, only to get shot down every time.

-Artistic License - Geography: In real life, the sun doesn't come up until around 7:00 A.M. in Western Pennsylvania during February.
+Artistic License - Geography: Western Pennsylvania does not experience sunrise on February 2nd until around 7:00 A.M.
 In the film, it's already broad daylight by 6:00 A.M.
 This is an understandable trope to invoke because it saves the crew from having to repeatedly catch and film through twilight, which is a tall order because it's so short and moves around in time due to cloudy conditions.

 Artistic License - Music: At the end of the film, shots of the swing band show an upright plucked bass, but the soundtrack has an electric bass.